-LT6 Goal: Report all uses of DWSRF Loan Program funds in the Drinking Water Project Benefits Reporting (PBR) database and the Drinking Water SRF Annual Summary as required by the EPA and the Federal Funding Accountability and Transparency Act (FFATA).
+LT6 Goal: Report all uses of DWSRF Loan Program funds in the Drinking Water SRF Data System and the Drinking Water SRF Annual Summary as required by the EPA and the Federal Funding Accountability and Transparency Act (FFATA).
 Submit required reports to EPA in a well-prepared and timely manner.